prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

 .. function:: chi_squared_cdf(df, value) -> double

     Compute the Chi-square cdf with given df (degrees of freedom) parameter:  P(N < value; df).
-    The df parameter must be positive real numbers and value must be a real value.
+    The df parameter must be a positive real number, and value must be a non-negative real value (both of type DOUBLE).
-    The value must be non-negative.

 .. function:: cosine_similarity(x, y) -> double